Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons11.md

 ## 🧑‍💻 Test yourself
 1. 📕 Why is it important to multiply before dividing in Solidity calculations, and how does this practice help maintain precision?
+- Answer:

+>> In Solidity, it is important to multiply before dividing in calculations to maintain precision and avoid loss of accuracy due to integer division.
+By multiplying before dividing, you ensure that you are working with larger, more precise intermediate values, thus avoiding premature truncation of decimal places.
+This approach ensures that the final result retains the expected precision.

 2. 📕 What is the purpose of the getConversionRate function, and how does it utilize the getPrice function to convert ETH to USD?